scottopolis/edd-metrics/readme.txt

 Included metrics:

-* Revenue
+* Net Revenue (Properly subtracts refunds)
 * Sales
 * Average revenue per customer
-* Estimated yearly revenue
 * Estimated monthly revenue
 * Refunds
 * Discounts
 * Renewals, and renewal rate (if EDD Software Licensing is active)
 * Subscriptions (if EDD Recurring Payments is active)
+* Recurring revenue this period and next 30 days
 * Earnings by download
 * Earnings by gateway
 * New customers